 - 1 large clove garlic, minced

-- 13.5 oz can quartered artichoke hearts, roughly chopped
+- 13.5 oz can quartered artichoke hearts, drained and roughly chopped

 - 1.5 Tbsp fresh lemon juice